Facebook pixel Buenos Aires Summer Program | Pepperdine University | Pepperdine Community Skip to main content

 Pepperdine | Community

-Buenos Aires Summer Program
+Buenos Aires Summer GE Program

 With the unique opportunity to live with carefully chosen homestay families, students receive the most organic form of cultural immersion.
 The students will be able to embrace the culture, customs and language of the Argentine people within the comfort of a family unit.